Nicki Minaj Reveals Favorite Songs From Her Previous Albums On Her Radio Show

-Nicki Minaj revealed her favorite songs from her previous four albums on the latest episode of her Apple Music show, Queen Radio, Genius.com reported.
+Nicki Minaj revealed her favorite songs from her previous four albums on the latest episode of her Apple Music show, Queen Radio, Genius reported.

 Minaj began by discussing her first album Pink Friday, which came out in 2010.
 The 37-year-old Queens, New York rapper said that “Roman’s Return,” a collaboration with Eminem, was her favorite track from her breakout album.